ucb-eecs251b/sp23-labs/lab4-pt2/spec.md

 dimension)?
 If not, why (hint: look at the layout), and what would we need to change when generating the abstract?***

-***Q10: Notice how for the `CLK` pin it says `USE CLOCK` for our LEF while in the PDK's LEF it says `USE SIGNAL`.
+***Q10: Notice how for the `CLK` pin it says `USE CLOCK` for our LEF.
 How did our abstract run know it's a clock pin, and what would we do differently to make it just a signal?***

 ***Q11: The `OBS` section contains our detailed obstructions.
 What would it look like if instead we did COVER for layer M2?
 Why would this pose problems for us in